sawan-meshram/RealEstateDataTesting/README.md

+# RealEstateDataTesting
-# RealEstateDataTesting project is deals with testing real estate builder data using user defined written test cases and this data is result of web scrapping (data mining).
+Project is deals with testing real estate builder data using user defined written test cases and this data is result of web scrapping (data mining).